Creation-Group/NWAPI-Command-Expansion/README.md

 -----
 ### givepredefinedinventory [GivePredefinedInventory.cs]

-*Aliases :* gpi
+*Aliases :* gpi, kit

 *Description :* Give a predefined inventory to a player.
+It works like a kit.
                 A folder contains a Inventory.txt
                 Each line is an inventory "**<name>**:**<itemsID>.<...>**
                 Up to 8 items (maxInventory).
 A '.' is used to separate each items.